sockify/sockify/README.md

 #### Docker-compose caveat <!-- omit in toc -->

 Turns out [Railway does NOT support `docker-compose`](https://docs.railway.app/guides/dockerfiles#docker-compose).
-As a result, we are unable to simply using our local development workflow.
+As a result, we are unable to simply use our local development workflow.

 Instead, Railway will use our `Dockerfiles` to independently build the `web-client` and `api`.